Local Government Elections

 Roles of a Councillor

-Our Council is made up of nine Elected Members including the Shire President.
-The Councillors represent the residents from the two electoral wards of Esperance - Town and Rural.
-The Councillors are elected by the ratepayers and residents of the district with elections held every two years and each Councillor serving a four year term.
+Our Council is made up of the Shire President and eight Elected Members.
+The Elected Members represent the residents from the two electoral wards of Esperance - Town and Rural.
+The Elected Members are elected by the ratepayers and residents of the district with elections held every two years and each Elected Member serving a four-year term.

 Elected Members play a vital role representing the community and making decisions about what happens within the Shire of Esperance.